kitroed/kitroed.github.io/_posts/2019-06-12-kits-git-cheat-sheet.md

     git fetch --prune

-Push local branch to remote and track (`--set-upstream-to`) (Note, no need to checkout branch you're pushing if specified in the command)
+Push local branch to remote and track (`--set-upstream`) (Note, no need to checkout branch you're pushing if specified in the command)

     git push -u origin <branch>